Harris blasts proposals for Ukraine to cede territory to Russia

 “He was politely frustrated,” Himes said, and specifically requested more Patriot missile defenses as Russia escalates strikes on Ukraine’s cities and energy grid before the winter.

-Despite support from some Republicans on Capitol Hill, Zelenskyy faces a much more tense situation with Trump.
+Zelenskyy faces a much more tense situation with Trump.
 The latest round of sniping started on Sunday, when The New Yorker published an interview with Zelenskyy in which he criticized JD Vance, Trump’s running mate, as “too radical” for suggesting that Ukraine needs to give up some territory to end the war.
 Zelenskyy also dismissed Trump’s boasts that he could quickly negotiate a solution, saying “my feeling is that Trump doesn’t really know how to stop the war even if he might think he knows how.”

 On the same day, Zelenskyy toured a Pennsylvania factory producing munitions for the war.
 He was joined by Democratic Gov. Josh Shapiro, a top surrogate for Harris, and Republicans criticized the visit as a political stunt in a political battleground state.